doobeedoodoo/home-atlas/README.md

 # HomeAtlas

-AI-powered knowledge repository for your home.
+An AI-powered knowledge repository for your home.
 Upload documents about your home - appliance manuals, architectural plans, insurance policies — then ask questions about them in plain language.

 ## Stack